 Mobile phones, tablets, game consoles, even the TV can hamper genuine communication.
 Limit gadget use during family time.
 For starters, be a good example and be gadget-free when you’re at home.
 You can check your phone later in the evening for any urgent messages.

 Read 5 tips for smart digital parenting for more tips.

 Take interest in their interests

 One of the best ways to have a meaningful conversation with your kids is to have a common ground.
-Why not share their sport or hobby?
+Why not share their interest in a sport or hobby?
 Or perhaps watch a movie or a TV series that they like?
 This will open up so many topics to talk about with your children.
-It’s also a great way to spend time and bond with them.
+It’s a great way to spend time and bond with them.

 Sources: Struggling to get your children to communicate?
 Tips to get kids talking, Cheryl Song, Canadian immigrant; Communication tips for parents, APA; and Why should parents talk to their children in their native language?
 Ana Paula G. Mumy, Multilingual Living.
 All retrieved July 18, 2018.